-The Trustee of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company incorporated in England and Wales on 8 February 2018 with company number 11194605.
+The Trustee and depositary of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605.

-The ultimate holding company of the Trustee is the NatWest Group plc, which is incorporated in Scotland.
+The ultimate holding company of the Trustee is NatWest Group plc, which is incorporated in Scotland.

-The Trustee's registered and head office is at 250 Bishopsgate, London EC2M 4AA and the address of its office that handles matters relating to the Trust is set out in Appendix VIII.
+The Trustee's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
+The address of its office which handles matters relating to the Trust is set out in Appendix VII.